caiocvelasco/project02-docker-dbt-DuckDB-medallion-kimball-postgres/dbt_2_transformation/README.md

 **Steps Summary**
 The step-by-step migration will be done for one table in Bronze.
 Then, we need to replicate for all the other tables.

-1) Ensure your environment is ready.
+1) Ensure your Docker environment is ready.
   * The Dockerfile and Docker Compose file will do this for you.
 You just need to open the repo with VSCode (make sure to have the prerequisites, as mentioned in the `Prerequisites` section above).
-  * Check if the docker's bash terminal in VSCode can retrieve the environment variables: `env | grep POSTGRES`
+  * Check if the docker's bash terminal in VSCode can retrieve the environment variables and filter them to contain the string 'POSTGRES', for example: `printenv | grep POSTGRES`

-  * Make sure to add the external CSV files to `external_ingestion/data`.
+2) Ensure your **AWS** environment is ready.
+  * You need to setup an AWS Account.
+I created a Free one: https://aws.amazon.com/free/
+  * You need to create an S3 Bucket: https://docs.aws.amazon.com/AmazonS3/latest/userguide/GetStartedWithS3.html
+  * I created a bucket called: `dbt-duckdb-ingestion-s3-parquet`
+  * Recall: when I ran `dbt run` for the `dbt_1_ingestion` project, dbt read from PostgreSQL and saved the data in my S3 Bucket, as Parquet.

+3) Ensure your **Snowflake** environment is ready.
+  * You need to setup an Snowflake Account.
+I created a Free 30-day trial one: https://signup.snowflake.com/
+  * In this project, we read from my S3 Bucket and write into Snowflake.
+The way I chose to do this is called Snowflake **Storage Integration**.
+  * The idea is that this will configure access permissions for the S3 bucket.
+  * Follow this (https://docs.snowflake.com/en/user-guide/data-load-s3-config-storage-integration) and it will guide you through the following:
+    * Create an IAM Policy (done in AWS).
+    * Create an IAM Role (done in AWS).
+    * Create a Cloud Storage Integration in Snowflake (done in the `snowflake_stuff.ipynb` jupiter notebook).
+    * Retrieve the AWS IAM User for your Snowflake Account (done in the `snowflake_stuff.ipynb` jupiter notebook).
+    * Grant the IAM User Permissions to Access Bucket Objects (done in the `snowflake_stuff.ipynb` jupiter notebook).
+    * Create an External Stage (done in the `snowflake_stuff.ipynb` jupiter notebook).
+    * Create External Tables - one per Parquet file in S3 (done in the `snowflake_stuff.ipynb` jupiter notebook).

+2) Ensure your `dbt` environment is ready.
-2) Configure your `profiles.yml`.
+  * Configure your `profiles.yml`.
-  * `profiles.yml` is located under the `dbt_1_ingestion/.dbt/` folder.
+    * `profiles.yml` is located under the `dbt_2_transformation/.dbt/` folder.
-  * This repo container the necessary information in `profiles.yml` to use DuckDB as an adapter.
+    * This repo container the necessary information in `profiles.yml` to use **Snowflake** as an adapter.
-3) Organize your dbt project directory.
+  * Organize your dbt project directory.
     * `dbt_project.yml` file:
-    * Under the `models > my_dbt_project` section, include only the silver and gold layers, because the `dbt_2_ingestion` project only performs the transformation step.
+      * Under the `models > my_dbt_project` section, include the Bronze, Silver, and Gold layers, where the `dbt_2_transformation` project will perform the transformation step.
     * `packages.yml` file:
       * It was created by me and not by dbt.
       * This file will specify the dependencies your project needs.
       * Make sure that the `dbt-utils` package is compatible with your `dbt-core` version (https://hub.getdbt.com/dbt-labs/dbt_utils/latest/)
       * Install dbt Packages:
         * `dbt clean` (to clean dependencies),
         * then `dbt deps` (this will look for the `packages.yml` file that should be in the same level as `dbt_project.yml`.)
     * `models/` folder:
-    * Contains the dbt models (i.e., SQL scripts or *.sql files) for the silver and gold layers.
+      * Contains the dbt models (i.e., SQL scripts or *.sql files) for the Bronze, Silver, and Gold layers.
       * For each layer (e.g.: `models/silver`) there is a `properties.yml` file.
 This file is where you specify data columns, tests, and any other property you want to ensure at each table in the schema.
-    * `models/sources/sources.yml`: Sources make it possible to name and describe the data loaded into your warehouse by your Extract-Load tool, i.e., the data from the CSV that was ingested into the silver and gold schemas in DuckDB.
+      * `models/sources/sources.yml`: Sources make it possible to name and describe the data loaded into your warehouse by your Extract-Load tool, i.e., the data from the S3 Bucker that was ingested into the Bronze (for the Bronze models).
+Then, `dbt` will perform the tranformation using the Bronze models are source.
 When referencing these "source" tables in the dbt models, make sure to use the `{{ source('source_name','table_name') }}` jinja.
+The Silver and Gold layer will make reference to the Bronze models by using another jinja, the `{{ ref('bronze_model_name') }}`.
         * Notice that the `source_name` is defined with the `name:` tag in the `sources.yml` file.
     * `macro/` folder:
       * Here you create macros to use in your project.
       * An example is the `macro/tests/date_format.sql`.
 I created this macro in a `test/` folder to ensure that the date columns have a date format.
       * To apply this test, you need to put it in the `date_tests:` section of the `properties.yml` for the respective schema.
-    * Moreover, you will find a `generate_schema_name.sql` macro that makes sure that the name we chose for the bronze schema (i.e., the `silver` name) is the one being used when the schemas are created in DuckDB.
+      * Moreover, you will find a `generate_schema_name.sql` macro that makes sure that the name we chose for (for example) the bronze schema (i.e., the `bronze` name) is the one being used when the schemas are created in the Data Warehouse (Snowflake in this case).
 4) Run and test your dbt models.
   * Make sure you are under the Docker's workspace where `.dbt` is located: `cd /workspace/dbt_2_transformation`
   * Make sure the database connection is working by running `dbt debug` in the Docker bash terminal.